Corporate Governance Guidelines

 1.4 Selection of Chief Executive Officer and Chairman of the Board; Lead Independent Director

 The Board will select the Company’s Chief Executive Officer and the Chairman of the Board (“Chairman”) in the manner that it determines to be in the best interests of the Company’s stockholders.
-It is the policy of the Company that the positions of Chief Executive Officer and Chairman may be held by the same person, as the Board believes that this practice has been effective for a number of years.
+It is the policy of the Company that the positions of Chief Executive Officer and Chairman be held by different individuals except in unusual circumstances as determined by the Board.
 The Chairman, or if the Chairman is not an independent director, one of the independent directors, may be designated by the Board as lead independent director to serve until replaced by the Board (“Lead Independent Director”).
 If the Board elects a Lead Independent Director, such Lead Independent Director will have the following responsibilities:

 - With the Chairman, establish the agenda for regular Board meetings and serve as chairman of Board meetings in the absence of the Chairman;